Procedure model

 ---|---|

-A detailed list of the fields in Coordinate system can be found on the Coordinate system page.
+A detailed description of the coordinate systems can be found on the Coordinate systems page.

 Permissions